 I was introduced to fashion designer Deborah Milner by a great friend.
 Deborah is one of the most important figures in eco-fashion of the last 30 years, during which she has designed for everyone, including a decade-long stint heading Alexander McQueen’s atelier.
 Her first love is art and we discussed her time at the RCA at length.
 By great good fortune, she had recently rediscovered her life drawings from college and the unrolling of these was like an electric shock for both of us.
 Deborah is paired with another RCA alumnae in Jacob Wolff.
 Jacob’s work has been dedicated to the pursuit of pure abstraction, using fractured glass as a template to build fluid, geometric forms with spray paint.
 Beyond the education, both Deborah and Jacob have spent years balancing artistic principals with medium and public perception.

-Since being introduced a few months ago, Lee Johnson and Florence Reekie have embarked on a fascinating cross-continental dialogue, with Flo and her husband having recently moved to Kenya.
+Since being introduced a few months ago, Lee Johnson and Florence Reekie have embarked on a fascinating cross-continental dialogue.
 I felt lucky to be copied into their emotionally intelligent conversations.
 While their painting styles are very different, both place high value in excellent composition and share the sense of joy in painting.
 They also have clear confidence in their conceptualism and the ease and humour of the names of their works, with firm but friendly references to popular culture (Lee’s playful Cherry Cola and Flo’s subtle depiction of Billy Porter’s Golden Globes outfit, for example).

 I think the experiment worked.
 All of the artists communicated and seemed to enjoy this unusual process.
 Interpretations are for the viewer, but we enjoyed helping to bring stories and people together and the results are some 10 glorious pieces of art.
 My deepest gratitude goes to all the artists for their generosity, dedication, open-mindedness and patience.